rbowsley/lamplighthelp/source/31-0-0_Recruitment_Module.markdown

 to really focus on the skills and capabilities you need for the post.

 You also need to think about whether the language you use in your adverts and job descriptions is inadvertently putting people off.
-Requiring a "confident, ambitious leader with a logical approach" will put women off from applying.
+By phrasing a requirement as "confident, ambitious leader with a logical approach", research shows you will put women off from applying.
 Re-phrasing to use less masculine coded language will fix this, without putting men off from applying.

 ### 2. So ask applicants to show you what they can do